Skip to content

 The Roy W. Tess Award recognizes outstanding individual achievements and noteworthy contributions to coatings science, technology, and engineering

 The Tess Award is presented annually by the Division of Polymeric Materials: Science and Engineering at the Fall National ACS Meeting in recognition of outstanding contributions to coatings science, engineering and technology.
 It is funded by a grant to the Division from Dr. and Mrs. Roy W. Tess.
 The purpose of the award is to encourage interest and progress in coatings science technology and engineering and to recognize significant contributions to the field.
 The Award consists of a plaque and a $3000 cash prize, and coverage of travel expenses (up to a maximum of $1500).
-We look forward to recognizing Professor Grunlan at the PMSE/POLY Plenary Lecture and Awards Reception this Fall in Washington, DC.
+We look forward to recognizing Professor Advincula at the PMSE/POLY Plenary Lecture and Awards Reception this Spring in Atlanta, Georgia.

 Award Details